 University of Calgary Faculty of Law: Assistant Professor, Chair in Business Law and Regulation (August 2019 – Current)

-LEGAL RESEARCH INTERESTS
+ACADEMIC RESEARCH INTERESTS

 • Regulating Fintech in Canada and the United States: Comparison, Challenges and Opportunities,12:23 UNIVERSITY OF CALGARY, SCHOOL OF PUBLIC POLICY, SPP RESEARCH PAPERS (August 2019).

 • (with Moin Yahya), Private Interests, Public Borders, and NAFTA’s Chapter 11: Lessons from the Mad Cow Saga (2007) 45:2 ALTA.
 L. REV. 381-399.

 • Book Review, “The Code of Capital: How The Law Creates Wealth and Inequality” forthcoming, Banking & Finance Law Review

 • Fintech Regulation in Canada, in Claudia Sandei, Marco Cian eds.
 RESEARCH HANDBOOK ON THE LAW OF FINTECH (2020, Wolters Kluwer Italia).

 • Financial Inclusion in British Columbia: Evaluating the Role of Fintech, EXPERT PANEL ON BASIC INCOME REPORT, GOVERNMENT OF BRITISH COLUMBIA (December 2020).